dylanC777/cloud-edge-k8s-resilience/README.md

 python main.py --config config.yaml
 ```

-Test artifacts will be saved under the `results/` directory, including:
+Test artifacts will be saved under the `results/` directory.

-- ✅ Locust log CSV
-- ✅ Console output
-- ✅ Copy of the fault YAML used
-- ✅ Per-test summary report

 ---